-The freshwater system provides potable (drinkable) water to the sink and transom shower.
+If your Cobalt boat is equipped with a transom shower, galley sink, icemaker, etc. (optional), the system allows for potable (drinkable) water to be stored onboard.
 Refer to Section 1, Specifications, for the capacity of the water system.

 As standard procedure, the water system is winterized from the factory and water is non-potable.
 DO NOT DRINK.
 The system must be cleaned and disinfected before the first use.